aninahpets/Fuder/README.md

 ## <a name="install"></a>Installation

+To run Fuder:

+Install PostgreSQL (Mac OSX)

-To run Fuder, please clone or fork this repo:
+Clone or fork this repo:

 ```
 https://github.com/aninahpets/Fuder.git
 ```

-Install PostgreSQL (Mac OSX)

 Create and activate a virtual environment inside your Fuder directory: